sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 # Rules

-The Rules page allows you to build three types of rules:
+The Rules page (only available on desktop screen sizes) allows you to build three types of rules:
 * [WHEN-THEN Rules](#when-then-rules): When certain conditions created with asset attributes are met, then trigger an action for another attribute.
 * [FLOW](#flow-rules): Process attributes and convert them into new attributes with a simple drag-and-drop interface.
 * [GROOVY](#groovy-rules): programming any advanced logic, using attributes in the system.